Orioles score twice in eighth, Britton gets first save since April in 9-7 win against Astros

 The Orioles finally got over on the Astros with two runs off reliever Luke Gregerson in the bottom of the eighth inning.
 The rally start with a one-out double by shortstop Ruben Tejada, who moved up on Jones’ fourth hit and scored on a long sacrifice fly by Manny Machado.
 Schoop provided the insurance run with a looping single to left-center field.

-Closer Zach Britton did the rest, pitching a scoreless ninth to record his sixth save in his first save opportunity since returning from the disabled list.
-The save, his first since April 14, established an American League record for consecutive successful converted saves with 55, eclipsing the mark held by Tom Gordon.
+Britton did the rest, striking out two in a scoreless ninth to record his sixth save of the season, and first since April 14, in his first save opportunity since returning from the disabled list.
+His 55th consecutive successfully converted save opportunity – dating to September 2015 – broke the AL record set in 1998-1999 by then-Boston Red Sox closer Tom Gordon.

 Altuve is unconscious